openmod-tracker/amiris/docs/Get-Started/StepByStep.md

 ## Update AMIRIS

 Feel free to give the AMIRIS project a "star" :star: and hit the notification bell :bell: in order to get notifications on new releases.
-If you want to update your existing model version use
+**In the future**: If you want to update your existing model version use

-* `amiris download -m model` for the latest model, and
+* `amiris download -m model` to download the latest model, and
-* `amiris download -m examples` for the latest examples.
+* `amiris download -m examples` to get the latest examples.

 ## Run AMIRIS